ChrisVilches/i3blocks-timebox/README.md

 Ensure your script handles necessary actions, such as triggering notifications and playing sounds.

-## Notes
+## Support

-- The timer starts in an inactive state and must be adjusted using mouse interactions in the i3 status bar.
-- For any issues or feature requests, please open an issue in the repository.
+For any issues or feature requests, please open an issue in the repository.